Our Work

 Overview

-Widely recognized as the more cost-effective intervention in the water and sanitation sector, hygiene promotion is integrated into all of our WASH projects, so communities can better protect themselves from the threat of infectious diseases.
-Simple handwashing with soap and water can reduce the incidence of diarrheal disease by nearly half, and respiratory disease by about one-quarter.
-We promote hygiene awareness and handwashing messages within communities, schools and health facilities.
+Widely recognized as the most cost-effective intervention in the water and sanitation sector, hygiene promotion is integrated into all of our WASH projects, enabling communities to better protect themselves from the threat of infectious diseases.
+Simple handwashing with soap can reduce diarrheal disease by nearly half and respiratory infections by about one-quarter.
+International Medical Corps promotes hygiene awareness and handwashing in communities, schools and health facilities to protect against infectious disease.

 READ MORE